Excavating at Cressing

 in 2009.

-in most fields of archaeology and the historic built environment having
+experience in most fields of archaeology and the historic built environment

-worked on watching briefs, large and small scale excavations, finds, publications,
+having worked on watching briefs, large and small scale excavations, finds,

-I have helped design, set up and run an archaeological field school and
+and children).
+I have helped design, set up and run an archaeological field

-a children's dig.
-I have made many site surveys and detailed historic buildings
+school and a children's dig.
+I have made many site surveys and detailed

-I have for at least 20 years worked at a professional level in illustration
+For over 25 years I have worked at a professional level in illustration

 and publication, academic, popular and commercial including publishing on